-The site is not located within a currently designated State of California Alquist-Priolo Earthquake Fault would most likely occur along previously established fault traces, fault rupture could occur at other locations.
+The site is not located within a currently designated State of California Alquist-Priolo Earthquake Fault Zone (CGS, 2023).
+In addition, no known active faults have been identified on the site.
+While fault rupture would most likely occur along previously established fault traces, fault rupture could occur at other locations.
 However, the potential for active fault rupture at the site is considered to be very low.